You can boost a child’s credit by adding them as an authorized user, but issuers’ policies vary widely on how old the child must be.

-While some parents might be tempted to put a newborn on a credit card as an authorized user so they can have 18 years of credit history before applying for their own credit lines, there’s no need to rush.
+While some parents might be tempted to put a newborn on their best credit card as an authorized user so they can have 18 years of credit history before applying for their own credit lines, there’s no need to rush.

 First, it’s not necessary because a few years is plenty of time for a kid to build a credit history and an excellent score.
 Also, adding a child too early can backfire.
 If you run into financial difficulties and stop making payments on that card and your credit tanks as a result, your kid’s credit will take a hit, too, unless you remove them from the card.

 |Minors allowed?||Minimum age||Number of users allowed||Fees|

 |Synchrony||Yes||None||3 to 6||Free|